 I say to you, love your enemies and pray for those who persecute you

-- LORD JESUS
+- THE LORD JESUS CHRIST

 Is there a harder commandment in the Bible than this one?
 There is no escaping its force.
 Followers of Jesus are to love the people who not only oppose us intellectually but also people who willfully work and take pleasure in doing much harm to our bodies emotionally, physically and spiritually.